 As human beings, when we face danger, there are three responses: fight, flight and freeze.
-When faced with extreme situation such as childhood abuse, trauma or grief, it is natural for our body and psyche to go into ‘numbing mode’ as part of a freezing response.
+When faced with an extreme situation such as childhood abuse, trauma or grief, it is natural for our body and psyche to go into 'numbing mode' as part of a freezing response.
 However, sometimes such protective reflex remains for much longer after the actual danger has passed and becomes a way of life.
-This is when a person becomes emotionally detached, and experiences life in a ‘dissociated’, or ‘depersonalised’ way.
+This is when a person becomes emotionally detached, and experiences life in a 'dissociated', or 'depersonalised' way.

 At first glance, it may seem counterintuitive to think that emotional numbness can be a result of emotional intensity and sensitivity.
-Yet emotional numbing is often not a conscious choice; you may not even be aware of the pattern building up until it has become your ‘normal’ way of functioning.
+Yet emotional numbing is often not a conscious choice; you may not even be aware of the pattern building up until it has become your 'normal' way of functioning.
 You may have developed emotional detachment as a protective shield because you have learned from an early experience that revealing the true extent of your intense feelings would lead to rejection, abandonment, or shame.
-It maybe from your authority figures or society pressure that you have learned in order to survive it is better to hide your intensity and sensitivity.
+It may be from your authority figures or social pressure that you have learned in order to survive it is better to hide your intensity and sensitivity.
 Although the pattern started off as a way of protecting you from others, it can eventually morph into you hiding from yourself or denying your own needs altogether.
 This is especially likely when someone has experienced repeated wounding, emotional deprivation, or neglect.

 Emotional detachment is experienced differently by different people: You may feel a lingering sense of boredom and emptiness; you may feel that you are not able to show or feel any emotions, to respond to events with joy or sadness as others would, or to connect with others in a deep and meaningful way.
 You may feel that you are holding back, watching life goes by without being 'in it'.
 Although the pains of life seemed to have been dampened, you also do not feel the full extent of positive emotions such as love, joy, and connections.